 Whatever you're into, or want to try out, may involve some sort of gear which can be rented at beach shacks or shops at some beaches, or can be bought in advance and brought along.

-Other beach gear can include foldable beach chairs, umbrellas, shades, canopies, coolers, towels, mats and oversized beach blankets.
+Other beach gear to consider include foldable beach chairs, umbrellas, shades, canopies, coolers, towels, mats and oversized beach blankets.

-(My favorite beach gear is a towel, a chair, an umbrella and a good book.)
+(My favorite beach gear is a towel, a chair, an umbrella, a water bottle and a good book.)

 Our Southern California Beaches mini blog shows new pages on the site, newly edited pages, or topics of interest to beach goers and those planning a beach vacation.
 Go check it out here...